| What

 persons with a legal or equitable interest in

 property are regarded as having interest in it.
+Held By House

-The insurers were
+Of Lords The insurers were

 not liable.
 Only Macauras company, as owner